 To make environmental and commercial sense of the 850,000 sq ft former Broadcast Centre we imagined it as a ‘crust’ and a ‘core’.
 We removed the windowless façade to create a 16m deep outer layer of flexible work, studio and retail spaces around the perimeter of the building - maximising natural daylight, ventilation and views - and converted the heart of the deep plan into state of the art broadcast studios for BT Sport and the data centre.

 digitally printed dots

 Building a Creative Community

-The ground floor of the Press Centre is being converted into a innovation hub; a 300,000 sq ft, double-height space to accommodate a diverse range of co-workspaces.
-The canalside, designed to bring social exchange to the new community, will be home to an array of artisan bakers, coffee roasters and craft brewers.
-The Yard will feature an outdoor cinema, markets, and public event space, providing a social centre for the campus.
-The Theatre, a 950-seat auditorium with high-end conferencing technology will be used by Here East, for product launches, talks, screenings, exhibitions and presentations, and the local community for cultural events.
+The ground floor of the Press Centre has been converted into the Innovation Hub; a 300,000 sq ft, double-height space accommodating a diverse range of co-workspaces.
+The adjacent landscaped canalside is now home to a number of attractive cafes and bars, with retractable glazed fronts and outdoor seating to optimise the views.
+The Yard features facilities for outdoor cinema, markets, and public events, providing a civic focus for the campus.
+The Theatre, a 950-seat auditorium with high-end conferencing technology will be used by Here East tenants, for product launches, talks, screenings, exhibitions and presentations, and also by the local community for cultural events.

 The Gantry, which looks out over the Queen Elizabeth Olympic Park, has been fitted out with a series of bespoke studio-shed structures and external making spaces for artists, designers and craftspeople to design and manufacture on site, participating in Here East’s entrepreneurial ethos.